 Small, skinny tornadoes are not weaker than large, mile-wide twisters.

-Statistics compiled by The National Weather Service show tornadoes described as rope-like have been among the strongest in history.
+The National Weather Service show tornadoes described as rope-like have been among the strongest in history.

 Finally, tornadoes don't always travel in a predictable path or direction and although weather patterns can be similar, each tornado is different.